AlikaU/shoe-store/README.md

 The application will monitor and adjust the inventory of shoes in real-time by processing incoming sales data via WebSocket, allowing the inventory department to keep track of shoe models' stock levels across various stores.

+## Assumptions

+I assume that each new incoming websocket event represents 1 sale.

 # Running on host

 ## Pre-requisites